Pages

 #3: Everyone likes to be recognized and noticed as important.
 The combination of focusing on great character and strengths of the student make it a win-win.

 Another program I use and can't do without is the Wise Owl Student of the Month program.
 I created this program to also focus on character traits.
 The Wise Owl program was my dad's idea.
 He's got great ideas!
 (See his Scottish Heritage website here).
 In Scotland as a young boy, my dad was recognized in school as the Wise Owl Student of the Month and it made a big difference for him.
 He bought a beautiful wooden owl hand carved in Mexico and brought it home and it became my first owl.
-You can see a photo of the Wise Owl on my classroom website.
 The wise owl award I gave out focused on 12 character traits.
 This program changed behavior like no other I've used.
 Students wanted to earn this award and worked so hard to have the recognition.
-I'll do a more detailed blog post later on.

 What do you do that helps build good character?
 Leave a comment to share what works with other teachers.
 Thank you!